Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Introduction

 \section{Introduction}

 In recent years, economists have increasingly paid attention to mental health problems and their consequences, especially when occurring during adolescence and young adulthood \citep{biasi2018career, cuddy2020rules}.
 Mental health problems are often first diagnosed in early adulthood and are very pervasive, in particular among young women \citep[see][]{eatonprev}.
-In 2017, about 13-19\% of adolescents between 15-25 in the US experienced at least one major depressive episode \citep{depressionUS2017}.
+In 2017, about 13--19\% of adolescents between 15-25 in the US experienced at least one major depressive episode \citep{depressionUS2017}.
 As pointed out by \cite{currie2020child} mental health problems can reflect deficits in non-cognitive skills that are crucial for human capital development and labor market outcomes in adulthood.
 Thus, knowing about potential determinants of mental problems is of first-order importance.

-One possible determinant that is often discussed in connection with mental health problems is abortion.
+{One possible determinant that is often discussed in connection with mental health problems is abortion.
 In the US, abortions for women aged 15-24 years account for almost 40\% of all abortions in 2017 \citep{cdcabortion2016}.
-The joint occurrence of abortions and the onset of mental health problems in young adulthood suggests an association that has often resulted in claims of a causal relationship.
-In many countries, this has been used by politicians to justify restrictions on abortion access such as waiting times, mandatory disclosures, or parental consent laws \citep{guttmacher2020}.
+As pointed out by \cite{reardon2018abortion} abortion is \emph{consistently associated} with elevated rates of mental illness compared to women without a history of abortion.
+While there are different perspectives on the interpretation of this association, there is hardly any evidence for a causal relationship.
+Yet, in many countries, the association between abortion and mental health seems to be sufficient for politicians to justify restrictions on abortion access such as waiting times, mandatory disclosures, or parental consent laws \citep{guttmacher2020}. }

 This paper investigates the impact of having an abortion from an unwanted pregnancy on the incidence of mental health conditions in young women in Sweden.
-We use individual-level administrative panel data that includes all inpatient and outpatient contacts with the healthcare system.
-These records contain detailed information on mental health diagnoses and abortions, and they are linked to other administrative records such as the socioeconomic register (LISA), tax-registers, and the intergenerational register.
-This allows us to investigate the decision to undergo an abortion and abstracts from adverse mental health consequences of medically indicated abortions and miscarriages.
+We use individual-level administrative panel data that includes the universe of inpatient and outpatient contacts with the healthcare system, including general practitioners and specialists.
+While most studies on mental health rely on inpatient records or prescription drug data as a proxy for diagnoses, our records contain detailed information on mental health diagnoses and abortions, thus providing a comprehensive picture of the prevalence of mental health conditions and abortions from unwanted pregnancies in the population. {Our primary measure of mental health is diagnoses on mood disorders which mainly consist of diagnoses on depression.
+We also analyze anxiety and fear-related disorders as important dimensions of mental health problems.}